 /r2 Kids?
 Where are we?
 Are you there, kids?
 For real, this isn’t funny.
 Is there a Hon?
 Lloyd?

 /s You like the word halon.
-Seems neutral, harmless, like it should be a noble gas with one noble job: protect the life lines.
+Seems neutral, harmless, like it should be a noble gas with a noble job: protect the life lines.
 Like a mother.
 Except: it is both protector and destroyer.
-Also like a mother.
+Like a mother.

 /t Life giveth, but mostly it taketh away.

 /u The concrete of the CO floor is cold against your ass in a way you find not entirely unpleasant.
 Tomorrow is Peloton or Barre?
 HIIT?
 You find yourself breathless.
 They say heart attacks are different for women (this is news to men).
 Less drama, more like indigestion, tends to be the smaller arteries that get clogged.
 You sit up, certain you’re having a heart attack…or no, oh, OH.
 Just Not Lloyd, still at it.
-You’d forgotten he was here.
-Welp, you’ll say this for him: edges out myocardial infarction for the win.
-You convince him to let you stay there for a while after he leaves.
+Persistence is a quality.
+You convince him to let you stay after he leaves.
 You’re half naked (the half that matters, you assure him).
 And waiting.
 For what, you couldn’t say.
 Not redemption.
 A voice, maybe.
 A reason.
 An answer.
 So many answers.

 /v You sometimes worry you’re a bad person.
 But then you remind yourself: you don’t feel human most days.
 QED.